 Transfer of an embryo will occur in a subsequent frozen embryo transfer (FET) cycle and will usually occur in the menstrual cycle immediately following your IVF treatment cycle.
-Frozen embryo cycles will generally be undertaken using hormone preparation.
-This involves treatment with an oral estrogen medication and the addition of a vaginal progesterone.
-Your fertility nursing team will explain the cycle in detail prior to the cycle commencing.

-Your blastocyst embryo will be thawed in the morning on the day of your confirmed embryo transfer.
+FET cycles may be undertaken within your natural menstrual cycle or using hormone preparation (medicated cycle).
+A medicated cycle involves treatment with an oral estrogen medication and the addition of a vaginal progesterone.
+Your fertility nursing team will explain the process in detail prior to the cycle commencing.
+Your embryo will be thawed in the morning on the day of your confirmed embryo transfer.
 Not all embryos survive the freezing/thaw process, and we only transfer those that will offer you a chance of pregnancy.